cosmos/sdk-tutorials/tutorials/understanding-group/index.md

 Create the group:

-Note that, according to the [group documentation](https://docs.cosmos.network/v0.46/modules/group/06_metadata.html), the metadata of group must be off-chain.
+Note that, according to the [group documentation](https://docs.cosmos.network/v0.46/modules/group/06_metadata.html), the metadata of a group must be off-chain.
 This means you must put the IPFS CID of the group metadata in the `metadata` field.
-For learning more about IPFS check out the [IPFS tutorial](https://tutorials.cosmos.network/tutorials/how-to-use-ipfs).
+To learn more about IPFS, check out the [IPFS tutorial](https://tutorials.cosmos.network/tutorials/how-to-use-ipfs).

-Here is how the metadata of Alice and Bob looks like:
+Here is what the metadata of Alice and Bob looks like:

 **group_metadata.json**: